 St. Mary's Pleasance is a heritage walled garden and occupies about 0.65 hectares (1.6 acres) between St. Mary's Churchyard, Lady Kitty's Garden and Haddington House, which dates from 1648.
 The main access to the garden is from Sidegate, one of the oldest streets in the Royal Burgh.

 The garden was designed by the architect Schomberg Scott to a specification of the late Sir George Taylor, former Director of the Royal Botanic Gardens, Kew.
 It contains a "mount" and "sunken garden", both period features of a 17th century garden.
 Other features are pleached allées of laburnum and boxed hornbeam and a community orchard that includes a Sprng flower meadow.
 As far as is possible, all the trees, shrubs and herbs are of a type known to have been in existence in Scotland in the 17th century to reflect a garden that might have been associated with Haddington House .

 Of special interest is an Apple House, restored as a memorial in the 1970s by the Douglas-Hamilton family, contains the family crests.
 It is opened for special events.
 Elsewhere in the garden are memorial plaques to Sir George Taylor and to all the founder members of the Lamp of Lothian Trust as well as plaques marking the garden's establishment.

 Through the year a number of events are held to celebrate the garden and to encourage community use.
-These include an Apple Fest, an Easter Egg Hunt and guided walks in association with the Scottish Gardens annual programme.
+These have included an Apple Fest, a Teddy Bear's picnic- with the opportunity to parachute bears, an annual Easter Egg Hunt and throughout the summer guided walks.
 Further information on events is advertised in the local press.
 For further information go to www.haddingtongarden.com